GalaxyInit/TUI-For-Everyone/README.md

 It this project we are trying to create a menu driven program for terminal in which <br>
 some of the daily program/applications will be embeded for easier use.

-This is Hacktobberfest Trial 01 - By AdityaMani